Key Factors Influencing Rupee vs. Dollar Value

 Economic Growth

 Foreign investors look to invest in markets that offer stability and economic growth.
-Hence it is important for a country to have a stable government and sound economic policies to attract investments.
+Hence, it is important for a country to have a stable government and sound economic policies to attract Foreign Direct Investment (FDI).
+More foreign investments imply higher demand for the rupee, so its price will appreciate.

 -